sirharis214/lamp-stack/README.md

 # lamp-stack
-This is a sample full stack SAAS using linux apache mysql php rabbitmq.
+This is a sample full stack SAAS using Linux, Apache, Mysql, Php and  RabbitMQ.
+The main purpose is to demonstrate a 2 way communication between the application's frontend and backend using a message broker, RabbitMQ.

+To learn more about rabbitMQ, I suggest reading [this](https://www.cloudamqp.com/blog/part1-rabbitmq-for-beginners-what-is-rabbitmq.html) article by Lovisa Johansson who does a great job explaining the core concepts and usages of rabbitMQ.

 # VM's
 We will be using 3 Virtual Machines running on Ubuntu 22.04 LTS.